-We are excited to offer an After - School Program at our school. families have an opportunity to submit interest for After - School Program.
+We are excited to offer an Expanded Learning Program at our school.
+The Expanded Learning Program will offer a Summer Camp, Intersession Programming and an After School Program.
+All families have an opportunity to submit interest for Expanded Learning services.

-The EAfter - School Program vision is for every KIPPster to have full-access to enriching, engaging, safe and nurturing expanded learning opportunities year-round that add to their development as joyful curious whole students.
-Our After - School Program is funded by various state and federal funding sources.
+The Expanded Learning Program vision is for every KIPPster to have full-access to enriching, engaging, safe and nurturing expanded learning opportunities year-round that add to their development as joyful curious whole students.
+Our Expanded Learning Program is funded by various state and federal funding sources.
 This funding requires certain requirements to be met by our school and because of that we will have certain rules around enrollment, attendance and early releases that all families must follow in order to keep our funding.

-The EAfter - School Program offers academic support (such as homework assistance, group tutoring & reading time), educational enrichment clubs (such as sports, arts, robotics, visual and performing arts and many more clubs) and meals (snack and supper).
+The Expanded Learning Program offers academic support (such as homework assistance, group tutoring & reading time), educational enrichment clubs (such as sports, arts, robotics, visual and performing arts and many more clubs) and meals (snack and supper).
 In addition to this, students will also participate in fun family events and field trips throughout the school year.

-The Expanded Learning Program will have its own program orientation and.
-All participating families must sign the After- School Program form to participate in the program.
+The Expanded Learning Program will have its own program orientation and program handbook that will be provided to families.
+All participating families must sign the handbook to participate in the program.

-For more specific Expanded Learning Program questions, please reach out to the After - School Program Liason, Heidi Albi Business Operations Manager.
+For more specific Expanded Learning Program questions, please reach out to the Expanded Learning Program Manager, [Albert Fernandez, afernandez@kippsocal.org]

-Alcohol, Tobacco, Drugs and Violence - Prevention and Prohibition

-KIPP SoCal Public Schools Schools does not tolerate the use, possession, distribution or sale of drugs, alcohol, tobacco, or related paraphernalia by students on school campuses or at school-sponsored activities.
-School administrators must take immediate action to prevent, discourage, and eliminate the use or possession of drugs, alcohol, tobacco, or related paraphernalia on campus and at school activities.
+Alcohol, Tobacco, Drugs and Violence - Prevention and Prohibition possession of drugs, alcohol, tobacco, or related paraphernalia on campus and at school activities.
 In cooperation with local authorities and community agencies in disciplining students in violation, school administrators may use prevention-education, direct intervention, expulsion, or arrest on a case-by-case basis to keep the school drug, alcohol, tobacco, and violence-free.
 Smoking and the use of all tobacco products, alcohol or drugs shall be prohibited on all KIPP SoCal Public Schools Schools property.
 KIPP SoCal Public Schools also prohibits the use of electronic nicotine delivery systems (ENDS) such as e-cigarettes, hookah pens, cigarillos, and other vapor emitting devices, with or without nicotine content, that mimic the use of tobacco products on all school property.
 ENDS are often made to look like cigarettes, cigars and pipes, but can also be made to look like everyday items such as pens, asthma inhalers and beverage containers.
 These devices are not limited to vaporizing nicotine; they can be used to vaporize other drugs such as marijuana, cocaine, and heroin.
 Section 119405 of the Health and Safety Code prohibits the sales of e-cigarettes to minors which means that students should not be in possession of any such devices.
-Students using, in possession of, or offering, arranging or negotiating to sell ENDS can be subject to disciplinary action, such as suspension or expulsion, particularly because ENDS are considered drug paraphernalia, as defined by Education Code 48900 et. seq and 11014.5 of the Health and Safety Code.
+Students using, in possession of, or offering, arranging or negotiating to sell ENDS can be subject to disciplinary action, such as suspension or expulsion, particularly because ENDS are considered drug paraphernalia, as defined by Education Code 48900 et. seg and 11014.5 of the Health and Safety Code.
 Parents and students are encouraged to seek assistance at their school site.